I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pepfx/ns-pepfx-_pep_device_power_state.md

 ## Members

-`Complete`

-[in] Whether the transition to the new device power state has just been initiated or has just completed.
-If TRUE, the transition to the target device power state has completed.
-If FALSE, the power policy owner (PPO) has initiated the transition by calling the <a href="..\wdm\nf-wdm-porequestpowerirp.md">PoRequestPowerIrp</a> routine, but the Windows power manager has not yet issued the D<i>x</i> IRP (an <a href="https://msdn.microsoft.com/library/windows/hardware/ff551744">IRP_MN_SET_POWER</a> request of type <b>DevicePowerState</b>) to the device's driver stack.

 `DeviceHandle`

 [in] The PEPHANDLE value that identifies this device.
 The PEP previously created this handle in response to a <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/mt186849">PEP_DPM_REGISTER_DEVICE</a> notification from the Windows <a href="https://msdn.microsoft.com/9F2D8ACD-44D5-46E0-9FC7-1B38B99450FF">power management framework</a> (PoFx).